axelle-le-rate/Pneumonia-CNN-Feature-Engineering/README.md

  ```sh
 jupyter notebook
  ```
-Open the Pneumonia_Feature_Engineering.ipynb file, and run all the cells in the notebook.
+Open the Pneumonia_Feature_Engineering-1.ipynb file, and run all the cells in the notebook.

 ## ⚙️ Technologies Used
 Python · NumPy · Pandas · OpenCV · Matplotlib · Scikit-learn · Scikit-Image · SciPy